BarrySoap/Website/README.md

 # Website

-Ideally, this repository will house the backend for my website containing a portfolio and whatever is needed.
+The repository contains the backend of my personal website, used for portfolio, CV, etc.

-Currently working on HTML, moving onto CSS soon.
+HTML template from pixelarity.